-Figure 2 shows the level and composition of primary and social spending plus contributory pensions (panel A), and the composition of social spending for the following categories: direct transfers, education, health, and other social spending around 2010 (panel B).
-On average, the twenty-eight low-income and middle-income countries analyzed here allocate 10.1 percent of GDP to social spending while the advanced countries in the OECD group, allocate 18.8 percent of GDP, that is, almost twice as much.
-The twenty-eight countries on average spend 1.9 percent of GDP on direct transfers, 4.3 percent on education and 3.0 percent on health.
+Figure 2 shows the level and composition of primary and social spending plus contributory pensions (panel A), and the composition of social spending for the following categories: direct transfers, education, health, other social spending, and contributory pensions around 2010 (panel B).
+On average, and excluding contributory pensions, the twenty-nine low-income and middle-income countries analyzed here allocate 10.2 percent of GDP to social spending while the advanced countries in the OECD group, allocate 18.8 percent of GDP, that is, almost twice as much.
+The twenty-nine countries on average spend 1.8 percent of GDP on direct transfers, 4.3 percent on education and 3.0 percent on health.
 In comparison, the OECD countries, on average, spend 4.4 percent of GDP on direct transfers, 5.3 percent on education and 6.2 percent on health.
 The largest difference between the OECD group and our sample occurs in direct transfers.
-Regarding spending on contributory pensions (includes contributory pensions only and not special social pensions, which are part of direct transfers), the twenty-eight low-income and middle-income countries spend 3.3 percent of their GDP while OECD countries, spend 7.9 percent.
+Regarding spending on contributory pensions (includes contributory pensions only and not social or noncontributory pensions, which are part of direct transfers), the twentynine low-income and middle-income countries spend 3.3 percent of their GDP while OECD countries, spend 7.9 percent.